 Sex education is set within a framework of Christian values and taught as part of a health education programme which links with work in Science, RE and Personal, Social and Health Education.

 Although parents have the right to withdraw their children from these lessons, it is the Governors’ policy that all children should receive sex education.
 If any parent wishes to exercise this right, they should contact the headteacher to discuss the matter.

 The Friends of Scampton School gives the school tremendous support and financial help.
 Money raised provides extras that the school budget will not stretch to.
 Any parent is considered a ‘Friend’ but if you would like to get more involved with our activities on a regular or occasional basis, please see any committee member.

 No charges are made by the school for books and materials used for curriculum work in school.
-Parents, however, are asked to reimburse the school for items lost by the child such as pens, reading books and exercise books.
+Parents, however, may be asked to reimburse the school for items lost by the child such as pens, reading books and exercise books.

 Where the school is incurring an additional cost, such as the need for transport, entrance fee charges and so on, parents are asked to make a voluntary contribution towards the cost .
 No child will be excluded joining in any activity if a parent is unable to contribute.
 However, if many parents feel unable to pay a contribution, there is a possibility that the trip etc., may be cancelled due to lack of funding.